Embedded networks

 Customer choice of electricity supplier

-You have the right to get your electricity (the kilowatt-hour component) from the site owner or from an authorised electricity retailer of your choice, providing that retailer is willing to make an offer.
-Just remember that if you get your electricity from a retailer, you may still have to pay the supply charge to the site owner.
+Customers connected to embedded networks have the right to either get electricity (the kilowatt-hour component) from the site owner or from a preferred authorised electricity retailer, providing that retailer is willing to make an offer.
+Even if you get electricity from your preferred retailer, you may still have to pay a supply charge to the site owner for the use of electricity infrastructure.

 Regional Queensland customers can also choose their own electricity retailer, but only if that retailer is willing to make an offer.